sajmoni/make-js-lib/README.md

 **What to do after script is run**

- - Update "keywords" section in `package.json`, this helps people find your package on `npm`.
+ - Update the "keywords" section in `package.json`, this helps people find your package on `npm`.

  - Add a license: https://help.github.com/en/github/building-a-strong-community/adding-a-license-to-a-repository